trivialsoftware/trivial-logging/Readme.md

 logger.info('Hello, World!');
 ```

+By default, this sets up a single `stdout` stream, logging at either `'debug'`, or whatever you've set the `LOG_LEVEL`
+environment variable to.

 ## Advanced Usage

 We support passing in a configuration object to setup your logging streams.
 Then, all calls to `getLogger()` and/or